 In most chain-reaction accident cases, multiple drivers make a claim for compensation, with each of them claiming others to be at fault for the accident.
 This makes it necessary to determine the share of the negligence of each claimant.
 In some rare situations, only one person may be held 100 percent responsible for the accident.
 When you are involved in a multi-vehicle accident, you will need to prove that you do not share fault for the accident.
 If you were following the vehicle ahead of you too closely, you may share partial fault for the accident.
 However, if another vehicle hits your vehicle from behind, you may be entitled to full compensation, depending on a number of factors.

 Evidence Used to Determine Liability

-A number of evidences are taken into consideration when determining who is at fault for an accident or the share of negligence of each negligent driver.
+A few pieces of evidence are taken into consideration when determining who is at fault for an accident or the share of the negligence of each negligent driver.
 These include eyewitness statements, police report, the extent of physical damage caused by the accident, and other evidence from the accident scene.